scottluskcis/github-report-generator/README.md

     > [!NOTE]
     > You will want to set the organization you are generating the report for as the owner of the Fine-Grained PAT

+    1. Repository access should be set to **All repositories**
+    2. For Repository Permissions set **Read Only** access for the following areas: [Commit statuses, Contents, Discussions, Issues, Pull requests]
+    3. For Organization permissions set **Read Only** access for the following areas: [GitHub Copilot Business, Members]
+    4. Click Generate Token

 6. For `GITHUB_TOKEN` replace `<your token here>` with the value generated in step 5
 7. For `ORGANIZATION` replace `<your org name here>` with the name of the org to query against